An Authentic Curriculum

 Children with special educational needs are fully included in our authentic curriculum.
 We ensure that our teaching methods and inclusive and meet the needs of all children.

-We have also run a number of curriculum events to support the delivery of the curriculum and enrich the school experience for our children:
+We also run a number of curriculum events to support the delivery of the curriculum and enrich the school experience for our children:

 20220713-IMGP7950.jpg20220713-IMGP7911(2).jpg